madgen/madgen.github.io/posts/2018-12-25-The-Essence-of-Datalog.markdown

 ---
 title: The Essence of Datalog
 postType: Technical
-inWhich: we implement a simple Datalog engine in not many lines of Haskell and discuss its semantics.
+inWhich: we implement a simple Datalog engine in not many lines of Haskell to understand its semantics.
 published: true
 ---

 Datalog is arguably the simplest logic programming language there is.
-Depending on your background, you can see it as a declarative SQL or a Prolog wih manners.
+Depending on your background, you can see it as a principled SQL or a Prolog wih manners.
-It has recently become popular among people who analyse programs at scale.
+It has recently become popular among the scalable program analysis crowd.
 Semantically, it is simple and clean, so it doesn't take many lines of Haskell to produce an (inefficient) implementation.
+I'll follow Richard Feynman's maxim:
-Hopefully, this post should give you some feel for logic programming and relational programming and also demonstrate that λ-calculus is not the only language you can implement with ease in Haskell.
+"What I cannot create, I do not understand."
+Hopefully, this post should give you some feel for logic and relational programming and also demonstrate that λ-calculus is not the only language you can implement with ease in Haskell.

-We start by explaining a simple program and then implement an evaluator for it.
+We start by looking at a simple program and implement an evaluator for it.
 Along with the implementation, we give a lightweight discussion of semantic concerns, in particular about its termination.
 Later, we try quenching the thirst for efficiency a little by giving some avenues for optimisation and conclude with where to go next for those interested.
 There is a copy of the full implementation at the end of the post.

+I want this post to be accessible to everyone, not only to the programming language people.
+For that reason, all uses of theory terms are auxiliary.
+If you feel that's not the case at any point, give me a shout on Twitter or email me (both available in [my homepage](https://dodisturb.me)) and I'll fix it.

 ## A crash course in logic programming